stacksjs/stacks/README.md

 ## 🤖 Usage

-Meet the Stacks Toolkit.
-The following list is of some of the most common ways to interact with the Stacks API:
+The following list includes some of the most common ways to interact with the Stacks API.
+Meet the toolkit, Buddy:

 ```bash
 buddy install # installs all dependencies